mirzak/mender-docs/01.Get-started/01.Preparation/02.Prepare-a-virtual-device/docs.md

 ## Step 5 - Get the IP address of the virtual device

-The IP address of the virtual device will be needed in later stages of the documentation.
+You will need the the IP address of the virtual device in later stages of the documentation.

-Commands listed below need to be executed in a new terminal window while the virtual device is running.
+You should execute below commands in a terminal window on your workstation while the virtual device is running.

 List running containers: